 “You can make a lot of active compounds, but if circumstances aren’t there for strong partnership, you won’t be able to make an impact with them,” he says, noting that the chain extends to include pharmaceutical industry funding and marketing support.
 “There’s a link between the team approach and successful opportunities for impact.”

-For School of Pharmacy research partners Parang and Tiwari, potential is turning to progress as they investigate a new class of antimicrobial agents.
+Potential is turning to progress as the team investigates a new class of antimicrobial agents.
 This burgeoning area of research is based on peptides, short strings of amino acids with an ability to destroy microbes.
 They have developed a large library of cyclic antimicrobial peptides (AMPs) that have shown promising activity against several multidrug-resistant bacteria when used alone or in combination with other antibiotics.
-Several lead compounds are being evaluated in animal models for both efficacy and toxicity.
+Several lead compounds are being evaluated in animal models.

 AMPs show promise in countering antibacterial resistance because of their broad-spectrum activities as well as their resilience and stability.
 They also offer reduced toxicity to host cells.
 In other words, there’s hope they can be programmed to kill the bad cells and keep the good.